B-S-Arnold/Friendstagram/README.md

 # Friendstagram

-Friendstagram is a clone of Instagram
+Friendstagram is a clone of Instagram by Bryan Arnold

 The app currently featuring:
 * Authenticated users